ZacharyGeurts/universal_equation/README.md

 Software with free distribution can use all of this software without any restrictions or terms.
 Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.
-Terms are generally 3% of sales after release.
-Built with Grok, Co-Pilot, and duck.ai

 ![gif](https://github.com/user-attachments/assets/f68fd0ba-742d-4c44-bdbb-a692c664ea4d)
 **If you do not intend to modify the code, watch the gif and you may have found God.**